 Personal privacy is no longer personal – it’s even in the news these days.
 Every day seems to bring reports of some celebrity cell phone hack or coverage concerning a business that decided to toss sensitive files in a dumpster instead of shred them as required.
 It’s enough to make any reasonable person concerned, and if you’re in the health profession with the civil and criminal liabilities of HIPAA hanging over your head, your concern is certainly more threatening than Dorothy’s imagined nemesis along the yellow brick road.

 While concern is advisable, it can be stifling if it prevents you from adopting more streamlined approaches to patient communication.
 Yes, HIPAA guidelines can be confusing, but they’re not impossible to understand, and they’re there for everyone’s benefit.
 After all, every one of us is a patient to some health care practitioner out there, and we all want to maintain our personal privacy.
-With that in mind, we wanted to share a few questions (and answers) that come up frequently when a dental practice considers implementing a marketing and patient communication solution like RevenueWell to grow their business.
+With that in mind, we wanted to share a few questions (and answers) that come up frequently when a dental practice considers implementing a marketing and automated patient communication software like RevenueWell to grow their business.

 Is it legal for a dental practice to share patient data with an outside company like RevenueWell?